 α_A is a threshold value describing how much remnant relief an abandoned channel must retain to capture flow.
-Lower values are more attractive since the thresholdit means only a small fraction of the averageoriginal channel relief is required to be attractive to attract is lower.
+Lower values 320 are more attractive since the threshold to attract is lower.
 If captured, the pathfinding avulsion will move in the direction of the lowest $\eta{aban,low}$.
 This will continue unless there are no abandoned channel cells into which flow can proceed, which can happen if the abandoned channel is discontinuous (Fig. 2), in which case the river is ejected back onto the floodplain and resumes steepness-weighted random walk.

 Rivers that are repulsed or not captured by abandoned channels will proceed via steepness-weighted random walk until they exit the domain.
-If during pathfinding there are no viable moves, which can happen within floodplains bounded by abandoned channels that cannot be reoccupied (Fig. 2), the avulsion fails, and all cells are reverted to their pre-avulsion states, and the model increments to the next timestep.
-This while this implementation of failed avulsion pathfinding is a simplification, but it conceptually reflects healed crevasse splays (Slingerland and Smith, 2004) and matches limited observational evidence, including among avulsions on the Rapulo river (Edmonds et al., 2022).
+If during pathfinding there are no viable moves, which can happen within floodplains bounded by abandoned channels that cannot be reoccupied (Fig. 2), the avulsion fails and all cells are reverted to their pre-avulsion state, and the model increments to the next timestep.

-34.3.2 Floodplain processes:
+3.3.2 Floodplain processes:

-Floodplain processes are applied to all abandoned channel and floodplain cells.
+330 Floodplain processes are applied to all abandoned channel and floodplain cells.
 These processes include rules for 1) overbank deposition; 2) subsidence; and 3) abandoned channel healing.

-Floodplain deposition & subsidence: We implement an overbank deposition rate that is constant along grid rows.
-As channels are considered small relative to the width of a cell, there is nowe assume that any distance-from-channel-dependent component to overbank sedimentation is contained within a single cell (cf. Bridge and Leeder, 1979; Pizzuto, 1987).
-Instead, and similar to Jerolmack and Paola (2007), the total floodplain aggradation for each row ($A{fp,tot}$; meters per year) is described \underline{by} a depth-dependent variable rate the product of a base rate ($A{fp,base}$, meters per year) that and an additional term that increases linearly with the vertical distance between the highest elevation $(\eta{high,max})$ in that row and the elevation of a far-field floodplain cell that has never been visited by the active channel (\$\eta{farfield}\$).
-While simple, this depth-dependent scaling reflects a basic intuition that regions of the basin that are inundated to a greater depth beneath the highest levee (often the active channel) during flooding should receive more overbank sediment.
-The vertical distance term is nondimensionalized by dividing by mean channel depth as averaged over the entire active channel.
-The base rate $A{fp,base}$ increases downstream, described by a linear interpolation between an upstream and downstream boundary value, and reflectsing an intuition of a river increasinge in suspendable sediment (e.g., washload) downstream.
-This vertical distance is normalized to units of mean channel depth as averaged over the entire active channel.
-While simple, this sealing reflects a basic intuition that regions of the basin that are inundated to a greater depth beneath the highest levee (often the active channel) during flooding should receive more overbank sediment.
-WFinally, we assume that total overbank deposition on the floodplain $(A{fp,tot})$ cannot exceed subsidence $(\sigma, \text{ meters per year})$ -so that the surface does not rise over time:
+Eloodplain deposition & subsidence: We implement a constant overbank deposition rate along grid rows that varies with distance from the mountain-front.
+There is no distance-from-channel-dependent component to overbank sedimentation (cf. Bridge and Leeder, 1979; Pizzuto, 1987), and instead the total floodplain aggradation for each row ($A{fp,tot}$; meters per 335 year) is equal to the sum of a fixed rate ($A{fp,f}$,meters per year) and a variable rate ($A{fp,v}$, meters per year). $A{fp,v}$ linearly depends on the vertical distance between the highest elevation ($\eta{high,max}$) in that row and the elevation of a far-field floodplain cell that has never been visited by the active channel ($\eta{farfield}$).
+This vertical distance is normalized to units of mean channel depth.
+We assume that total overbank deposition on the floodplain ($A{fp,tot}$) cannot exceed subsidence so that the surface does not rise over time:

-$$A{fp,tot} = \min \left\{ A{fp,base} \frac{\eta{high,max} - \eta{farfield}}{\bar{h}} \right\}$$ (12)
+$$A{fp,tot} = \min \begin{cases} 0.5 A{fp,f} + 0.5 A{fp,v} \frac{\eta{high,max} - \eta{farfield}}{\bar{h}} \end{cases}$$ (12)

-Equation (12) deposits equal amounts of sediment on abandoned channel lows as highs, and thus does not heal abandoned channels over time. healing is insteadhandled separately and described in the following section.
+Equation (17) does not heal abandoned channels over time; healing is described in the following section.
 Finally, as a basic approximation of foreland basin style subsidence, we apply subsidence at each timestep at constant rates.
 These rates vary spatially via linear interpolation between a pair of rates representing proximal and distal values, with the proximal rates being two times greater.

-Abandoned channel healing: Despite the critical importance that floodplain topography and abandoned channel healing timescales play in affecting channel network evolution in avulsing systems (Jerolmack and Paola, 2007; Reitz et al., 2010), there is no consistent choice of rules for implementing this phenomenon in models of avulsion.
+345 Abandoned channel healing: Despite the critical importance that floodplain topography and abandoned channel healing timescales play in affecting channel network evolution in avulsing systems (Jerolmack and Paola, 2007; Reitz et al., 2010), there is no consistent choice of rules for implementing this phenomenon in models of avulsion.
 See the Discussion for a more comprehensive review of abandoned channel implementation in avulsion models.
 In our model, we implemented different abandoned channel healing styles to explore how they influence avulsion dynamics and landscape evolution.
-Within these styles, abandoned channels can be healed 'bottom-up' as they are filled with sediment, have 'top-down' as their levees are eroded, or have both elevations adjusted toward the far-field floodplain (Fig. 4).
+Within 350 these styles, abandoned channels can be filled with sediment, have their levees eroded, or have both elevations adjusted toward the far-field floodplain (Fig. 4).